Mentality: Expression and Continuity

 Turning 30

-On my thirtieth birthday I celebrated with friends, asking them to dress as any artist, and paint at my table.
+On my thirtieth birthday asked friends to dress as their favorite artists and paint at my table.
 This work was inspired by Georgia O'Keefe.

 Original: Acrylic, NFS.